 Buloke Shire Council is pleased to present the Annual Budget for the 2025-2026 financial year.

-This budget sets out a forward-focused financial plan that supports a sustainable model of delivery for Council's essential services as it commences a new 4-year Council term.
+This budget sets out a forward-focussed financial plan that supports the sustainable delivery of Council's essential services as it commences a new 4-year Council term.